 - Measure the success of each message so you understand what kind of messaging most resonates with your audience

 - Re-share successful content with slightly different messaging to continuously promote your most attractive articles

 - Schedule posts ahead of time to ensure that your law firm’s social media accounts stay fresh, even when you’re not in front of the computer

 - Post at the right times (CoSchedule shares the best times here)

 Bonus: Learn how to master social media marketing in just 30 minutes a day—perfect for busy attorneys.

 5. Explore affordable paid advertising strategies

 If your practice is willing to spend a little dough to reach promising prospects, try starting with a Facebook Ad campaign.
-James Publishing & Attorney Marketing’s Facebook Ad user guide can walk you through creating an advertisement from scratch.
+James Attorney Marketing & Attorney Marketing’s Facebook Ad user guide can walk you through creating an advertisement from scratch.